gracelang/language/spec.md

 ### Methods, Classes, Traits and Types

-By default, methods, classs, traits and types are public, which means that they can be requested by any client that has access to the object.
+By default, methods, classes, traits and types are public, which means that they can be requested by any client that has access to the object.
 Thus, any expression can be the target of a request of a public method.